GSStnb/docs/ref/fundamentals.rst

             - Click [Left Button] and drag the selection window left to right while moving down or up to select entities enclosed within the selection window’s boundary (blue selection box).
 Click the [Left Button] again to complete the selection.
             - Click [Left Button] and drag the selection window right to left while moving down or up to select entities enclosed within the window’s boundary and crossed by the selection boundary (green selection box).
 Click the [Left Button] again to complete the selection.
+            - Hold the [Shift] key while while performing the above actions to deselect.

     - From the command line: